 2. Creative Applications

-In order to explore the basic use of noise in music production as a typical transitional tool, I've created a rack which simplifies and speeds up the process of making risers, downlifters, rhythmic sound fxs and more.
+In order to explore the basic use of noise in music production as a typical transitional tool, I've created a rack that simplifies and speeds up the process of making risers, downlifters, rhythmic sound fxs, and more.
 It started with that goal in mind, but it happened to offer deeper sound design possibilities; watch the following demonstrational video for some ideas and then experiment for yourself:

 This is the rack I am using in the video and the one you will get:

-The primary parameters are the first three, blue, that affect the noise color (kind of pre-filter stage) and the behaviour of the 24db/oct low-pass filter: just playing with the cutoff and resonance will get you all sorts of sweeps, wooshes and similar effects.
-Orange controls are global effects to the patch: reverb, delay, sample rate reduction (similar to a bitcrusher) and a resonant metallic fx.
-The other controls are matched by colour for clarity, so you get for example the amount of the fx or the switch that activates it and its respective rate control: tremolo, filter wobble, gate, autopan and pumping (ducking).
-Unfortunately I wasn't able to map properly the values of the gate rate and pumping rate as note value fractions, as the others, because apparently Max For Live devices don't give this option.
-Anyway they give faster results moving the knob to the left and slower to the right.
+The primary parameters are the first three, blue, that affect the noise color (kind of pre-filter stage) and the behavior of the 24db/oct low-pass filter: just playing with the cutoff and resonance will get you all sorts of sweeps, wooshes, and similar effects.
+Orange controls are global effects to the patch: reverb, delay, sample rate reduction (similar to a bit crusher), and a resonant metallic fx.
+The other controls are matched by color for clarity, so you get for example the amount of the fx or the switch that activates it and its respective rate control: tremolo, filter wobble, gate, auto pan, and pumping (ducking).
+Unfortunately, I wasn't able to map properly the values of the gate rate and pumping rate as note value fractions, as the others, because apparently Max For Live devices don't give this option.
+Anyway, they give faster results moving the knob to the left and slower to the right.

 What makes this rack special and why did I make those particular mappings?

 Noise, as I have said earlier, is a wonderful source for filtering, as it contains a lot of frequencies.
-Being a steady sound I've tried to make it sound more dynamic and interesting with spacial effects, such as reverb, delay, chorus, and more rhythmic with auto-pan, gating, ducking, tremolo and wobble.
+Being a steady sound I've tried to make it sound more dynamic and interesting with modulation effects, such as reverb, delay, chorus, and more rhythmic with auto-pan, gating, ducking, tremolo, and wobble.

 Playing around with high resonance and sample rate reductions gives you that classic dubstep 'Yoi' sound too.
 There are indeed a lot of sonic results you can get just with this rack and I encourage you to experiment with unusual settings.